 Table 2 lists server system requirements for Cisco Prime Network Registrar 8.1 DHCP, DNS, and DNS caching servers.
 Table 3 lists server system requirements for the Cisco Prime Network Registrar IPAM Executive Centralized Manager and the IPAM Agent.

 Table 2.
-Server System Requirements for Cisco Prime Network Registrar 8.1 DHCP, DNS, and the DNS Caching Servers
+Server System Requirements for Cisco Prime Network Registrar 8.1 DHCP (Regional and Local), DNS, and the DNS Caching Servers

 Red Hat Enterprise Linux ES 5.0